 - which explains the number of technical exams you may have to complete and the associated costs

-To download our application for licence, visit PEO’s website or contact our office at the address provided on page 12, of this career map.
+To download the application for licence, visit PEO’s website or contact the office at the address provided on page 12, of this career map.

 You must submit the following: